MicrosoftDocs/Devices-docs/surface-hub/provisioning-packages-for-surface-hub.md

 2. Select the component you want to manage and configure the policy as appropriate.
 3. When you are done configuring the provisioning package, on the **File** menu, select **Save**.
 4. Read the warning that project files may contain sensitive information, and select **OK**

-To learn more about supported settings, see [Windows Configuration Designer provisioning settings reference](/windows/configuration/wcd/wcd).

 ### Build your package